-$$YGAP_t = \sum{i=-3}^{3} \alpha_i \ y{t-i} \tag{5}$$
+$$YGAP{t} = \sum{i=-3}^{3} \alpha{i} y{t-i}$$

+$$\tag{5}$$

-Where $\alpha_i$ are corresponding weights of the frequency response function.
+where ' α_i ' are corresponding weights of the frequency response function.
 These weights are derived from the inverse fourier transformation.
-Since underlying phenomena used three year moving average of the series, so it loose three years of observations at the beginning and end of the sample.
+However, an apparent problem with this filter given in (5) is that we drop 3 years of observations for the output gap estimates at the start and end of the sample.

 3.4.
-Structural Vector Autoregressive Method
+Structural Vector Autoregressive (SVAR) Method

-In this section, a well known multivariate estimation technique, called SVAR is used to develop an estimation procedure for potential output vis-à-vis output gap.
-The model setup extends bivariate model, originally proposed by Blanchard and
+In this section, a well known multivariate estimation technique, called structural vector autoregressive (SVAR) is used to develop an estimation procedure for potential output vis-à-vis output gap.
+The model setup extends bivariate model, originally proposed by Blanchard and Quah

-Quah (1989) to trivariate model (including variables, output, unemployment, and inflation) consistent with Bjornland et al. (2006).
-The basic reason of this extension is due to strong criticism on the bivariate SVAR model of Blanchard and Quah (1989).
-In the process of model setup, it needs to identify and incorporate structural shocks, primarily distinguishing between demand and supply shocks.
-This also enable us to combine features of Keynesian and neoclassical traditions into the system.
-With trivariate model, one can easily identify three different structural shocks: two demand and one supply.
-The procedure assumes that neither of demand shocks can affect the unemployment rate permanently.
-It imposes two initial restrictions into the system.
-Finally the setup also assumes that nominal demand shocks cannot affect output permanently.
-Therefore, total of three structural restrictions are imposed in SVAR system.
-Lastly, estimation procedure here follows Cesaroni (2007).
+(1989) to trivariate model (including variables13; output; unemployment; and inflation) consistent with Bjornland et al (2006).
+The basic reason of this extension is due to strong criticism on the bivariate SVAR model14 of Blanchard and Quah (1989).
+In the process of model setup, it needs to identify and incorporate structural shocks primarily distinguishing between demand and supply shocks.
+With this trivariate model, one can easily identify three different structural shocks: two demand shocks and one supply shock.
+This procedure assumes that neither of the demand shocks can have a long-term effect on unemployment, but allow one of them; a real demand (or preference) shock to have a potential long-lasting effect on GDP.
+15 The aggregate supply shock is allowed to have a long-term effect on GDP, unemployment and prices.
+Since the unemployment rate has increased in the course of our estimation period and is perceived to be nonstationary, it is reasonable to assume that the real (supply) shock can affect equilibrium unemployment over time.
+Inflation is perceived to be stationary, so none of the shocks by definition can affect inflation permanently.
+Lastly, estimation procedure follows Cesaroni (2007) to compute potential output vis-à-vis output gap.